 For questions or feedback about the GTD, the data collection process, and analysis contact the GTD team at START here.

-For questions about commercial and non-commercial GTD licensing or consultation with GTD researchers, contact CHC Global here.
+For questions about licensing the GTD for personal or organizational use, or consultation with GTD researchers, contact CHC Global here.